-Pro ovide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
-Other non-wetland waters: acres.
-Identify type(s) of waters: Wetlands: acres.
-N-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
-Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. □ Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+Pro vide estimates for jurisdictional waters in the review area (check all that apply): 靐 Tributary waters: linear feet width (ft).
+200 Other non-wetland waters: acres.
+Identify type(s) of waters: . 區 Wetlands: acres.
+F. NO ON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. 靈 Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): A site inspection by the Corps on April 18, 2014 verified that the site of the utility line tion is paved uplands with no wetlands or other waters of the U.S fac wide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR tors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional gment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Explain: X Other: (explain, if not covered above): The Corps conducted a field review on February 3, 2017.
+During that review, two eas exhibiting all three wetland indicators were identified within the area of review.
+The areas are not contiguous with or to the results of the corps has determined that two isolated wetland systems are present at this site.
+No evidence of connections, flow or other hydrologic connections to any other jurisdictional waters of the United States were observed during the Corps ew.
+In the State of Maryland, isolated waters are not Federally regulated because of the Wilson Case.
+That is 33 CFR 3) has been removed from Corps regulations in the Fourth Circuit.
+Therefore, the isolated wetlands at this site are not ly regulated. wide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR tors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional gment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres. wide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such nding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+List type of aquatic resource: .
+Wetlands: acres.
+Pro vide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such nding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
+List type of aquatic resource: .
+Wetlands: acres.
+SECTIO ON IV: DATA SOURCES.
 A. SUP PORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:JAS Engineering & design LLC Data sheets prepared/submitted by or on behalf of the applicant/consultant.
-Office concurs with data sheets/delineation report.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked requested, appropriately reference sources below): × × Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Geo-Technology Associates, Inc. Data sheets prepared/submitted by or on behalf of the applicant/consultant. ☐ Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.
-Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
-USGS 8 and 12 digit HUC maps.
+Data sheets prepared by the Corps: .
+Corps navigable waters' study: .
+U.S. Geological Survey Hydrologic Atlas: USGS NHD data. ☐ USGS 8 and 12 digit HUC maps.
 U.S. Geological Survey map(s).
-Cite scale & quad name: Baltimore East 7.5 minute series.
-USDA Natural Resources Conservation Service Soil Survey.
-Citation: Baltimore City Soil Survey.
-National wetlands inventory map(s): FEMA/FIRM maps:Dated February 2.
-2012.
-100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or Other (Name & Date): Previous determination(s).
-File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify): aerial photos and ground-level photos provided by the applicant's consultant (October 2, 2013)
+Cite scale & quad name: 1"=2000 feet./North East and Havre De Grace USDA Natural Resources Conservation Service Soil Survey.
+Citation: NRCS/Cecil Co.
+National wetlands inventory map(s).
+Cite name: Charlestown Crossing Apartments: Phase II.
+State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or ☐ Other (Name & Date): Previous determination(s).
+File no. and date of response letter: Applicable/supporting case law: